About Julie Lake

-My work spans installation, functional design, and contemporary craft, often moving fluidly between categories.
+Her work spans installation, functional design, contemporary craft, and fine art, often moving fluidly between categories.
 Rarely does a single piece fit neatly into one definition.
-Instead, each exists on a continuum where disciplines cross-pollinate and inform one another.
-What emerges is a cohesive visual language across the varied facets of my making.
+Instead, each exists on a continuum where disciplines cross-pollinate and inform one another, resulting in a cohesive visual language across the varied facets of her making.

 2023.
 Opened L.O.
 Showroom & Gallery.
 Taos, NM